anole-lang/anole/README.md

 Ice-lang is segrageted to about three parts, the front end, codegen and the virtual machine

++ [ ] Hook the keyboard events, provides history in REPL mode
 + [ ] Prompt undefined symbol with the symbol's name
 + [ ] Useful error info when meeting runtime error, such as traceback like python
 + [ ] Support load moudles from .so files